-The impact of the proposed development on the socio-economic conditions of the study area during the construction phase is considered to be medium in significance.
-See Table ?
+The impact of the proposed development on the socio-economic conditions of the study area during the construction phase is considered to be low in significance.
+See Table 5.19

 Recommended mitigation measure

 • A comprehensive labour plan should be formulated and implemented to maximise employment opportunities and skills transfer to local communities.